camunda-community-hub/camunda-platform-7-graphql/README.md

 Goals
 ---------
-- Camunda Java API exposed to GraphQL, completely
+- expose the complete Camunda Java API in GraphQL
-- GraphQL subscriptions for realtime GUIs
-- build Web and mobile GUIs for Camunda BPM based on GraphQL using modern GUI-libs and JavaScript/TypeScript-frameworks
+- build modern web and mobile clients for Camunda BPM (freedom to choose your GUI library)
+- build GraphQL-based, customizable versions of **Tasklist, Cockpit, Admin**
+- Camunda BPM as part of a micro-services architecture.
+Service accessible through a GraphQL endpoint <br>
+(using GraphQL Schema Stiching to combine many GraphQL endpoints to one GraphQL API gateway)
+- Realtime GUIs (add GraphQL subscriptions to Camunda GraphQL)

 Camunda Forum Thread (initial)